Nikshay-Jain/DA5402-Assign-5/Readme.md

 All of the mentioned folders are created automatically on first run.

 ### Task 4: Train and test on partitions using dvc
-As mentioned earlier, for `random_seed = 42`, the execution is already completeed by the run of `model_train_eval.py` in task 3 on all necessary partitions:
+As mentioned earlier, for `random_seed = 42`, the execution is already completed by the run of `model_train_eval.py` in task 3 on all necessary partitions:
 - v1
 - v2
 - v3